imevanc/imevanc/README.md

 <div align="center">

-Hey! 👋  I'm Evan, a full-stack developer.
+Hey! 👋  I'm Evan, a full-stack engineer.

-I graduated from the Northcoders Bootcamp and work as a Software Developer.
+I graduated from the Northcoders Bootcamp and work as a Software Engineer.

 <div align="left">